lonycell/grafana.v7/contribute/style-guides/e2e.md

 - `yarn e2e:debug` Same as above but runs the tests in chrome and does not shutdown after completion.
 - `yarn e2e:dev` Same as above but does not run any tests on startup.
 It lets you pick a test first.

-If you already have a Grafana instance running, you can provide a specific URL by setting the `BASE_URL` environment variable:
+If you already have a ThingSPIN instance running, you can provide a specific URL by setting the `BASE_URL` environment variable:

 ```
 BASE_URL=http://172.0.10.2:3333 yarn e2e